AmbrSb/XAC/README.md

 ### ptrace / ktrace

-Debugging is like modification and not allowed.
+Debugging can amount to modification of the executaion of a binary and thus is globally banned under XAC.
+Because, XAC access control depends on integrity of an executable and its hash digest.

 # Logging